 If the center terminal wire going to the positive side of the battery is wired wrong, the regulator will fry.

-To stop it from draining the battery it is usually wired into the fuse box on at least a 20 Amp fuse so when the vehicle is turned off it breaks the connection.
+To stop the battery from draining, it is usually wired into the fuse box on at least a 20 Amp fuse, so it breaks the connection when the vehicle is turned off.

 Another important step is that the external regulator must have a good ground to the alternator.
-If there is not a good ground than the voltage will swing widely.
+If there is no good ground, then the voltage will swing wildly.

-A simple way to be sure it is grounded good is to run a ground wire from the alternator casing to the external voltage regulator casing.
+A simple way to be sure it is grounded well is to run a ground wire from the alternator casing to the external voltage regulator casing.